A New Approach for Testing Einstein's Theory of Gravity Close to Rapidly Spinning Black Holes: Discussion

 \section{Discussion}

+Our ray tracing studies show that the reflection of gravitationally lensed emission can give rise to a power-law component in the spectrum of the emission from a geometrically thin, optically thick accretion disk in the complete absence of a Comptonizing corona.
+As mentioned above, the power law largely results from individual scattering processes that leave the scattering electrons in positive energy trajectories.
+Our analysis shows that the most energetic processes tend to occur in the ergosphere, and thus probe the spacetime as well as the particle and photon kinematics in the ergosphere.

+It should be noted that the appearance of the new emission component is not related to the electromagnetic energy extraction from a spinning black hole in the Blandford Znajek process \citep{1977MNRAS.179..433B,2011MNRAS.418L..94K}, nor to the driving of outflows in the Blandford-Payne process owing to centrifugally accelerated particles sliding along magnetic field lines anchored in the accretion disk \citep{1982MNRAS.199..883B}.
+We note that this paper, as all previous papers not based on first-principle accretion disk simulations with radiative feedback, neglected the heating and cooling of the accretion disk from the scattering of the returning radiation.
+We will study the impact of the reflected returning radiation on the radial accretion disk temperature profile in a future paper.

-The new component is scientifically interesting for several reasons.
-First, it probes the relativistic effects of extreme frame dragging, a prediction of GR in the regime of extremely strong gravitational fields.
-Second, measuring the power-law index and the polarization degree gives us a new method to measure the black hole spin and inclination, independent of other methods.
-This black hole spin measurement is complementary to other methods, i.e., the method of continuum fitting \citep{Zhang97} and inner accretion flow line fitting \citep{Reynolds2014}.
-Third, the composite multi-temperature disk emission and relativistic power-law emission may explain some or all of the emission observed in the enigmatic soft power-law emission states, particularly for BHXRBs, in the Steep power-law state (SPL) \citep{spl1,spl2} that exhibit power-law indices $\Gamma\,>\,2.4$.
+The new component opens a new avenue for constraining black hole spins.
+Limits on the power-law component below the predictions can give upper limits on the spin.
+Spectropolarimetric observations of the new power-law component give new constraints on the black hole spin and inclination.
+These constraints are complementary to other methods, i.e., the method of continuum fitting \citep{Zhang97} and inner accretion flow line fitting \citep{Reynolds2014}.
+Note that the composite multi-temperature disk emission and relativistic power-law emission may explain some or all of the emission observed in the enigmatic soft power-law emission states, particularly for BHXRBs, in the Steep Power Law state (SPL) \citep{spl1,spl2} that exhibit power-law indices $\Gamma\,>\,2.4$.
 Our simulations neglect additional scatterings in the plunging regions - the region between the ISCO and the black hole.
 We furthermore neglect any emission from the plunging region itself (e.g., \cite{2025MNRAS.541.3184H}, and references therein).
-Additional observations and theoretical work might fully explain the emission in the steep power law state.